grasela/search-cli/README.md

 ### Final notes

-This submission assumes that the main goal is to spark a conversation about different ways of searching for data.
+This submission assumes that the main goal is to spark a conversation about different ways of searching through data.
 Searching gets complex quite quick and this is just an example implementation of the lookup using selected tools.

 While the core map generation and search functionality are tested to cover some edges cases and general functionality, the CLI rendering methods are not tested as they would have to be in PRODUCTION.
 The focus has been put primarily on the search problem.